From the light curves of Long Period Variables to their evolution along the AGB: The sample of light curves and their parameterization

-\subsection{Oxygen-rich stars having possibly experienced strong TDU for which $W <$0.3.
-Table \ref{tab3} lists all curves of our sample, excluding those listed in Table \ref{tab1}, that have an M or S spectral type and for which the light curve has a width parameter $W \sim$0.4 down to $W >$0.25, larger than that of the $i \sim$0.2 as they expand and become cooler.
+\subsection{Oxygen-rich stars having possibly experienced strong TDU for which $W <$0.3 of stars of M or S spectral type, excluding of course the Mno stars of Table \ref{tab1}.
+Their distribution in the parameter space is displayed in Figure \ref{fig3}.
+As can be seen in all panels of the figure, there is no clear distinction between the regions covered by S spectral types and by M spectral types.
+This is disappointing as it prevents using effectively the important milestone of the M to S transition as a tool to clarify the relation between the evolutions of the light curve in parameter space and of the star along the AGB.
+It suggests that such transition may occur at very different stages of the TP-AGB, depending on the star properties, mostly its initial mass.
+Table \ref{tab3} lists all curves of our sample, excluding the Mno curves listed in Table \ref{tab1}, that have an M or S spectral type and for which the light curve has a width parameter $W \sim$0.4 down to $W >$0.25, larger than that of the $i \sim$0.2 as they expand and become cooler.
 But stars with larger initial masses switch to the Myes spectral type earlier, before their curves reach low values of $W$.
 Figure \ref{fig3} shows that S types appear already at $W$ values as large as 0.27 while Myes types reach down to $W <$0.3, which we used to define the present Table \ref{tab3} sample may be unjustified: some stars may leave the Mno spectral type when their curves have still a high value of $W$, possibly as high as $\sim$0.4 in some cases.
 In order to progress in the understanding of this issue, it is therefore necessary to study the sample of curves having $W >$0.3}

-The curves selected in the preceding subsection were required to have $W >$0.3, excluding of course the curves of Mno type listed in Table \ref{tab1}, and see how different they are from those listed in Table \ref{tab3}.
-They are listed in Table \ref{tab4} and Figure \ref{fig4} displays their distribution in the parameter space.
-At first glance, Figure \ref{fig4} seems to suggest that the $W <$4, while the $W >$3; moreover, the location of the $W >$0.3 curves will evolve to the carbon-rich variables of the present sample.
-A close inspection of the properties of the curves listed in Table \ref{tab4} is therefore necessary to understand whether such crude impressions are or not justified.

-The twelve curves having $W <$4: they have $< >$=0.34 compared with 0.35, $< >$=334 compared with 189, $< >$=4.7 compared with 4.6, $< >$=0.32 compared with 0.41, $< >$=0.51 compared with 0.51 and $< >$=1.4 compared with 1.6.
-Namely, while the period has much increased, and $\Delta$ a little decreased, the other parameters remained nearly unchanged on average.
-This is compatible with a future evolution toward the sample of carbon-rich stars as long as it would make room for a significant decrease of the oscillation amplitude.